 The Chains Broke (Rock was 13 years old)

 I began to hang on the corner with my “new crew”.
 When my old pals came to speak to me, I would emulate my “NEW FRIENDS” in their taunting of these “pieces of garbage”.
 Over the next several weeks I even broke all of Bernies windows on his car because they said we had to show him who was boss—and I was proud of it.
-I began shooting heroin and taking a combination of downs and uppers.
-I can recall with clarity my first experience with a needle…
+I began hanging with thugs who shot heroin and took a combination of downs and uppers. . .

 The guys invited me to go along for a ride to a dope house in Spanish Harlem.
 We journeyed over the Triboro Bridge in a beat up ’57 Chevy, belching huge, blue white, clouds of smoke as it ticked and burped along the road.
 We entered Manhattan with a bang, made a right hand turn, and proceeded along the east river.